 2 the file you are opening color management settings are different from the application and are untagged (not labeled so the applications does not know what color space it's in) so the file opens and the applications assumes the color space matches and you can get something VERY INTERESTING or maybe the color settings are the same and it opens properly.
 Untagged content imported into a document will assume the applications color settings.
 Same as application based except read below.

 2A the difference between the 2 processes is that in document colormanaged applications you can assign the imported content the documents color settings or assign different color setting and then convert to the document color setting on the fly.
-Several several attempts if needed to get a good result.
+Several attempts can be done if needed to get a good result.

 3 the file your are opening color settings are different from the application but it is tagged, then it is automatically converted to the applications color space.
 The same process applies to imported content.